 What is Prime Day, exactly?
 How Amazon's giant deals day works

 Memorial Day is coming at the end of the month, but there's another shopping event on the horizon that you'll want to mark your calendar for: Amazon Prime Day 2024.
-Amazon is bringing its huge sale event back for its ninth consecutive year, and during that time you can count on finding thousands of items at steep discounts for two days.
+Amazon is bringing its huge sale event back for its ninth consecutive year.
+During that time you can count on finding thousands of items at steep discounts.

 Whether you're looking to bring home a new TV, a laptop or some new home or pet goods, Amazon Prime Day 2024 has you covered.
-We've got some helpful information below that can help you prepare for one of the biggest shopping events of the year, including a rundown of what Amazon Prime Day is, when to expect it, and much more.
+We've got some helpful information below that can help you prepare for one of the biggest shopping events of the year, including a rundown of what Amazon Prime Day is, when to expect it, how long it runs and much more.

 Be sure to keep checking back here as well as we share our continued Prime Day coverage, including the best deals and savings you'll find as the sale wears on.